 The first category of Grounds for Possession is when a landlord says to a tenant: “It’s not you, it’s me.”
 In other words, it’s a “no fault” situation on the part of the tenant.
 Here, the landlord needs to regain possession due to their own personal circumstances.

-1. Landlord intends to sell up (Ground 1A – Mandatory)
+1. Landlord intends to sell up (Ground 1A – Mandatory – 2 months’ notice)

 As there’s no existing Ground for Possession for where the landlord intends to sell the property, landlords have relied on Section 21 to sell a property with vacant possession.
-The Bill doesn’t explicitly say the landlord needs to provide evidence of an intention to sell.
+The current draft of the Bill doesn’t explicitly say the landlord needs to provide evidence of an intention to sell.
 It will be for the court to decide if a landlord’s intention is genuine.